sourabhdhingra/django-mini-blog/readme.md

 Now Django is a MVT framework written in python.
 To develop in Django you must know that Django provides Model, View and Templates as python files namely models.py, views.py, HTML files as templates.

 - **models.py** - You write your models here.
 Django provides an inbuilt class that one needs to extend.
 The class is `django.db.models.Model`
 - **views.py** - this python file defines the Views (functions or class based) that would be called upon a particular request.
-View functions can either use default templates or can be configured to call a particular template.
+View functions can either use default templates or can be configured to call a particular template along with the data stored in model.
 - **urls.py** - this file provides the mapping between URL request hit and corresponding view function.
 - **templates** - these are HTML files which are saved with Django template language to support dynamic content generation.
 Basically a view function takes care of passing the appropriate context to the template and using the context we can display the information in HTML using Django template syntax.